Welcome to Converting to Hope: A Gentle Invitation to Taste and See

 Even when the Church’s human side disappoints you, the treasures of the faith remain.
 The Eucharist.
 The sacraments.
 The Communion of Saints.
 The sheer mystery of God drawing near in ways we can touch.

 If you can, find one piece of beauty to hold onto while you heal.
+For me, it was the Liturgy of the Hours—prayers whispered by the Church every hour of the day, even when I didn’t have words of my own.

 You’re Not Alone